-- 57. Brown v.
-Bd. of Educ., 347 U.S. 483 (1954). - 58.
-See Bell, Afrolantica Legacies, supra note 15, at 116-19 (citing, among other authorities, Mary L. Dudziak, Desegregation as a Cold War Imperative, 41 Stan.
-L. Rev. 61 (1988)). - 59.
-Brown v.
-Bd. of Educ., 349 U.S. 294, 301 (1955). - 60.
-Bell, Afrolantica Legacies, supra note 15, at 118. - 61.
-See Bell, And We Are Not Saved, supra note †, at 108 ("If [a] self-interest approach is a valid explanation for the change in constitutional interpretation ... then why wouldn't the same self-interest have to be present before that decision could be implemented?"). - 62.
-Id. at 54.
+51See BELL, AFROLANTICA LEGACIES, supra note 15, at 116-19 (citing, among other authorities, Mary L. Dudziak, Desegregation as a Cold War Imperative, 41 STAN.
+L. REV. 61 (1988)).

+52Brown v.
+Board of Education, 349 U.S. 294, 301 (1955).

+54See BELL, AND WE ARE NOT SAVED, supra note , at 108 ("If [a] self-interest approach is a valid explanation for the change in constitutional interpretation . . . then why wouldn't the same self-interest have to be present before that decision could be implemented?").

+55Id. at 54.
 Of additional interest here in Bell's attention to implementation is his appropriation-for his more progressive purposes-of analyses drawn from law and economics, a field stereotypically viewed to be conservative or libertarian.
-The most direct evidence of this appropriation arises in Bell's narrative, The Racial Preference Licensing Act, see Bell, Faces at the Bottom, supra note 8, at 47-64, where Bell creates a fictional scheme to tax enterprises that choose to remain discriminatory.
-See id. at 54 n. (citing the work of law and economics scholars, Richard Posner and John J. Donohue). - 63.
-See Bell, Gospel Choirs, supra note 26, at 53 (ignored); Bell, AND We Are Not Saved, supra note †, at 248 (circumvented); Bell, Revised Opinion, supra note 48, at 186 (negated). - 64.
-Bell, And We Are Not Saved, supra note †, at 191-92. - 65.
-See id. at 63.
+The most direct evidence of this appropriation arises in Bell's narrative, The Racial Preference Licensing Act, see BELL, FACES AT THE BOTTOM, supra note 8, at 47-64, where Bell creates a fictional scheme to tax enterprises that choose to remain discriminatory.
+See id. at 54 n. (citing the work of law and economics scholars Richard Posner and John J. Donohue).

+56See BELL, GOSPEL CHOIRS, supra note 20, at 53 (ignored); BELL, AND WE ARE NOT SAVED, supra note , at 248 (circumvented); Bell, Dissenting Opinion, supra note 41, at 186 (negated).

+57BELL, AND WE ARE NOT SAVED, supra note , at 191-92.

-stability.66 They serve as "proof" that racism is no more, is dead.67 As Bell argues, "[P]rogress in American race relations is largely a mirage, obscuring the fact that whites continue, consciously or unconsciously, to do all in their power to ensure their dominion and maintain their control."68
+a result of civil rights litigation must cohere with white self-interest.58 Even though some individual blacks may have advanced due to the abandonment of formal barriers, these advances may actually serve more general white interests.
+These advances ironically serve to enhance rather than undermine social stability.59 They serve as "proof" that racism is no more, is dead.60 "[P]rogress in American race relations is largely a mirage, obscuring the fact that whites continue, consciously or unconsciously, to do all in their power to ensure their dominion and maintain their control."61

-Part of Bell's great frustration and deep disappointment is that his interest-convergence thesis suggests that Whites low on the economic ladder might have sought alliance with Blacks in similar conditions.
-That, however, has not occurred.69 Rather than recognize and work together with similarly situated Blacks to redress the commonality of their plight, Whites at the economic bottom identify with Whites at the economic top and blame Blacks of a class similar to their own as the source of their problem.70 There is no greater sign of the power of Whiteness as a property right.
-Whites not at the economic top act against their best interests.71 Because of their racial bond, they place themselves "in the dominant circle-an area in which most hold no real power, but only their privileged racial identity."
-"Whiteness as a property right is an essential element of American social stability:
+Part of Bell's great frustration and deep disappointment is that his interest-convergence thesis suggests that whites low on the economic ladder might have sought alliance with blacks in similar conditions.
+That, however, has not occurred.62 Rather than recognize and work together with similarly situated blacks to redress the commonality of their plight, whites at the economic bottom identify with whites at the economic top and blame blacks of a class similar to their own as the source of their problem.63 There is no greater sign of the power of whiteness as a property

-^{66.} Bell, Afrolantica Legacies, supra note 15, at 48; see also id. at 131-32 ("Instead of gaining access to real influence, it is more likely that we [Blacks who have gained some stature] are legitimizing a system that relegates us to an ineffectual but decorative fringe.").
+59BELL, AFROLANTICA LEGACIES, supra note 15, at 48.
+See also id. at 131-32 ("Instead of gaining access to real influence, it is more likely that we [blacks who have gained some stature] are legitimizing a system that relegates us to an ineffectual but decorative fringe.").